oracle/python-oracledb/doc/src/api_manual/async_cursor.rst

     A synchronous method that returns the list of bind variable names bound to the statement.
 Note that a statement must have been prepared first.

-.. method:: AsyncCursor.callfunc(name, returnType, parameters=None, \
+.. method:: AsyncCursor.callfunc(name, return_type, parameters=None, \
         keyword_parameters=None)

     Calls a function with the given name.
 The return type is specified in the